dewayneroy/Machine-Learning-Portfolio/README.md

 # Machine Learning Portfolio :boom:
 Repository containing portfolio of machine learning projects completed by me.
-For a more aesthetically pleasing experience, I've create a 'project page' for each project.
+For a more aesthetically pleasing experience, I've created a 'project page' for each project (except Micro-Projects).
 ## Contents
 * **Machine Learning**